Deion Sanders' arrival swipes buzz from bungling Broncos

 At that very moment Sunday afternoon, the Denver Broncos were predictably blowing another late lead in their death spiral under Nathaniel Hackett and Russell Wilson, who this time couldn’t even reach the red zone much less the end zone in a 10-9 loss at Baltimore.

-The NCAA now allows athletes to cash in on their exploits and transfer schools without having to sit out a season.
-And the university has relaxed its stringent credit transfer regulations while creating a pool of donations to parcel out to players.
+The university recently launched a collective for donations that will create a pool of money so that Colorado can compete with its conference rivals in name, image and likeness deals.
+And the school has relaxed its rules regarding transfer credits, a move that will allow Sanders’ program to compete with established football powerhouses across the country.

-Combine that with the home run hire of Sanders and Colorado can suddenly compete with traditional powerhouses in luring five-star recruits and prominent players in the transfer portal.
+Combine that with the hiring of Sanders and Colorado suddenly can compete with traditional powerhouses in luring five-star recruits and prominent players in the transfer portal.

 Suddenly it’s cool to be at Colorado, and with Coach Prime’s arrival, the Buffs have swiped the buzz that the Broncos have owned in the Centennial State for decades.